savq/paq-nvim/README.md

 | url    | string  | URL of the remote repository |

-## Transitioning from other package managers
+## Moving from other package managers

 The [docs](https://github.com/savq/paq-nvim/tree/master/doc/paq-nvim.txt)
-include a section on transitioning from other package managers.
+include a section on moving from vim-plug or minpac to Paq.

 ## Contributing